useverto/alpha-interface/.github/README.md

 We use the arweave-js library with Svelte/Sapper.
 You can read more about these in their github repos.

 ### Debug
+This will start the app with live reload, according to the rollup config
 ```sh
 yarn run dev
 ```

 ### Export to static site
+This will export the app to static html/css/js to `__sapper__/export`
 ```sh
 yarn run export
 ```